SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 CLASS lcl IMPLEMENTATION.
   METHOD meth.
-    "This syntax is also possible: METHOD lif~some_method.
+    "The following syntax is also possible: METHOD lif~some_method.
     ...
     DATA(string1) = str.
-    "This sytanx is also possible.
+    "The following sytanx is also possible.
 However, when you have already addressed the component "with the alias as in the assignment above, the following statement shows a syntax warning.
     "DATA(string2) = lif~some_string.
   ENDMETHOD.